beneaththemoon/web-developer-journey/log.md

 **Link(s) to work** :
 -->
 ---
+### November 9 - 10, Thurs - Friday
+Coding on hold.
+Spent all the time doing the assignments.
+Promise, I'll make up all the time.
+Back to coding from tomorrow, with high spirit.
+---
 ### Day 76 & 77 : November 7 - 8, Tues - Wednesday

 **Today's Progress** : Started the Advanced CSS course on Udemy.
 Completed 2 sections of it.
 Did the local storage module of JS30.